 - Incentives refer to commissions and remuneration associated with the targets achieved.

 - Allowances are other benefits and expenses which a company pays to the candidate.

 A job specification is the written declaration of the attributes, skills, knowledge, educational qualification, and experience which is required to perform a particular job.

-Generally, a Job description is prepared first, and then the manager analyses the necessary abilities and attributes needed for accomplishing the task through preparing job specifications.
+Generally, a Job description is prepared first, and then the manager analyses the necessary abilities and attributes needed for accomplishing the task by preparing job specifications.
 Need to know the differences between job description and job specification as it is required for the smooth running of the functions of the HR department.

 - Attributes refer to the quality of a candidate.

-- Educational Qualification defines the specific requirement regarding academic knowledge of a person to perform the job.
+- Educational Qualification defines the specific requirement regarding the academic knowledge of a person to perform the job.